 Since the 1970s, blood operators have limited the length of time red blood cells (RBCs) can be exposed to uncontrolled temperatures to 30 minutes.
 Called the “30-minute rule”, this international standard was put in place to keep cells usable and limit bacterial growth.
 However, it is not always possible to transfuse a patient within 30 minutes.
 As a result, thousands of RBCs are discarded.

-Located in Vancouver, BC, near the University of British Columbia campus, our Network Centre for Applied Development (netCAD) is a dedicated blood and apheresis donor clinic and a research and development facility.
+Located in Vancouver, BC, near the University of British Columbia campus, our unique research facility comprises a dedicated blood and apheresis donor clinic and a research and development sandbox.

 This Canadian Blood Services’ research, in collaboration with Héma-Québec, contributed to the Canadian Standards Association’s decision to extend the 30-minute rule to 60 minutes.
 Effective in 2016, this new standard will reduce the number of units of RBCs discarded and is expected to save the blood system significant funds without affecting blood product efficacy or patient safety.